-- 67 - Transactions contained in a block are said to be confirmed by that block.
+Transactions contained in a block are said to be confirmed by that block.

-Definition 6.18 (Reward Transaction).
+Definition 20.19 (Reward Transaction).
 The first transaction in a block is called the reward transaction.
 The block's miner is rewarded for confirming transactions by allowing it to mint new coins.
-The reward transaction has a dummy input, and the sum of outputs is determined by a fixed amount and the sum of the fees of transactions confirmed in the block.
+The reward transaction has a dummy input, and the sum of outputs is determined by a fixed subsidy plus the sum of the fees of transactions confirmed in the block.

 - A reward transaction is the sole exception to the rule that the sum of inputs must be at least the sum of outputs. - The number of bitcoins that are minted by the reward transaction and assigned to the miner is determined by a subsidy schedule that is part of the protocol.
-Initially the subsidy was 50 bitcoins for every block. and it is being halved every 210,000 blocks, or 4 years in expectation.
+Initially the subsidy was 50 bitcoins for every block, and it is being halved every 210,000 blocks, or 4 years in expectation.
 Due to the halving of the block reward, the total amount of bitcoins in circulation never exceeds 21 million bitcoins. - It is expected that the cost of performing the PoW to find a block, in terms of energy and infrastructure, is close to the value of the reward the miner receives from the reward transaction in the block.

-Definition 6.19 (Blockchain).
+Definition 20.20 (Blockchain).
 The longest path from the genesis block, i.e., root of the tree, to a leaf is called the blockchain.
 The blockchain acts as a consistent transaction history on which all nodes eventually agree.

-- The path length from the genesis block to block b is the height $h_b$ . - Only the longest path from the genesis block to a leaf is a valid transaction history, since branches may contradict each other because of doublespends. - Since only transactions in the longest path are agreed upon, miners have an incentive to append their blocks to the longest chain, thus agreeing on the current state. - The mining incentives quickly increased the difficulty of the PoW mechanism: initially miners used CPUs to mine blocks, but CPUs were quickly replaced by GPUs, FPGAs and even application specific integrated circuits (ASICs) as bitcoins appreciated.
-This results in an equilibrium today in which only the most cost efficient miners, in terms of hardware supply and electricy, make a profit in expectation. - If multiple blocks are mined more or less concurrently, the system is said to have forked.
+- The path length from the genesis block to block b is the height h_b . - Only the longest path from the genesis block to a leaf is a valid transaction history, since branches may contradict each other because of doublespends. - Since only transactions in the longest path are agreed upon, miners have an incentive to append their blocks to the longest chain, thus agreeing on the current state. - The mining incentives quickly increased the difficulty of the PoW mechanism: initially miners used CPUs to mine blocks, but CPUs were quickly replaced by GPUs, FPGAs and even application specific integrated circuits (AS-ICs) as bitcoins appreciated.
+This results in an equilibrium today in which only the most cost efficient miners, in terms of hardware supply and electricity, make a profit in expectation.

+• If multiple blocks are mined more or less concurrently, the system is said to have forked.
 Forks happen naturally because mining is a distributed random process and two new blocks may be found at roughly the same time.

-Algorithm 6.20 Node Receives Block
+Algorithm 20.21 Node Receives Block

 - 1: Receive block b

-- 2: Current head is block $b{max}$ at height $h{max}$
+- 2: For this node the current head is block b{max} at height h{max}

 - 3: Connect block b in the tree as child of its parent p at height $h_b = h_p + 1$

 - 4: if $h_b > h{max}$ then

-- 5: $h{max} = h_b$
+- $5: \quad h{max} = h_b$

-- 6. $b{max} = b$
+- 6: $b{max} = b$

-- Compute UTXO for the path leading to $b{max}$ 7:
+- 7: Compute UTXO for the path leading to b{max}

-- Cleanup memory pool 8.
+- 8: Cleanup memory pool

 - 9: end if